dotchain/dotjs/README.md

 The basic primitive types in DotDB are:

 1. **Null** (no value).
-This is gennerally not explicitly stored but simply the resulting of fetching a key or a ref that does not exist.
+This is gennerally not explicitly stored but simply the resulting of fetching a key or a ref that does not exist: `new dotdb.Null()`
 2. **Num** (any rational number): `new dotdb.Num(5.3)`
 3. **Bool** (a boolean): `new dotdb.Bool(true)`
 4. **Text** (unicode editable string): `new dotdb.Text("hello")`